0ksks/memematch/slides.md

 </v-click>

 <!--
-Behind that smooth experience is a three-layer architecture: Vue 3 handles the interface, FastAPI manages requests, and the intelligence layer - powered by LLaMA 3.3, CLIP, and M3E - does the actual understanding, searching, and creating.
+Behind that smooth experience is a three-layer architecture: <click>
+Vue 3 handles the interface, FastAPI manages requests, and the intelligence layer - powered by LLaMA 3.3, CLIP, and M3E - does the actual understanding, searching, and creating.
 -->

 ---